-Planting & Growing Fiddle Leaf Fig will grow to be about 40 feet tall at maturity, with a spread of 30 feet.
+Planting & Growing Column Fiddle Leaf Fig will grow to be about 40 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
 This tree does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
+This plant should not require much in the way of fertilizing once established, although it may appreciate a shot of general-purpose fertilizer from time to time early in the growing season.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.

-Fiddle Leaf Fig bark Photo courtesy of NetPS Plant Finder 7036 Nieman Shawnee, KS 66203 913.631.6121 830 W Liberty Dr. Liberty, MO 64068 816.781.0001
+This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+7036 Nieman Shawnee, KS 66203 913.631.6121 830 W Liberty Dr. Liberty, MO 64068 816.781.0001